garnertb/suite-qgis-plugin/doc/source/manual/gui.rst

 .. image:: confirm_delete.png
 	:align: center

-If a layer GeoServer layer is deleted and it uses a style with the same name a the layer, the style itself will also be deleted if it is not used by any other layer.
+If a GeoServer layer is deleted and it uses a style with the same name a the layer, the style itself will also be deleted if it is not used by any other layer.

 Not all layers in a project will appear in the QGIS branch.
 Layers based on a WMS connection are not included, since, at the moment, there is no possible interaction between them and the remaining element represented in the explorer.